mmbman/Katagiri/1979-06-13-Fukanzazengi-Lecture5.md

 **Katagiri**: When we think, "I should keep away from the thoughts," or "I shouldn't," or "I don't care," – whatever you say, that is something extra.
 Something extra you are involved in.
 [Those are] all things you can see *after* doing zazen, after [the] real experience.
 Always we see this.

 The point is, if we see many thoughts with our consciousness, sometimes consciousness gets exhausted.
 But actually it's not necessary to worry about [it], because if you experience real exhaustion, exhaustion itself knows pretty well what to do next.
 So, if you get exhausted – well, that's too much.
 It's not necessary to be concerned about "that's too much."
 If you think "that's too much," it really makes you exhausted *more*, psychologically and physically.
 So "I [am] exhaust[ed]": if you do zazen, everyone [gets exhausted?] physically.
 But mental exhaustion is a little bit complicated.
 If you see physical exhaustion: "Oh, tired".
-And then it's, "Oooooh, tired." *[the first one sounds more matter-of-fact; second one sounds more drawn out and perhaps melodramatic]* Very different, don't you think so?
+And then it's, "Ooooh, *tired*." *[The first one sounds more matter-of-fact; second one sounds more drawn out and perhaps melodramatic.]* Very different, don't you think so?
 And then: "I don't want it."
 That is already mental exhaustion.
 So you add to physical exhaustion something extra, always.

 So actually, physical exhaustion itself knows pretty well what to do next.
 Because, exhaustion itself itself has no abode.
 No abode; emptiness.
 So, if you exhaust [yourself] in zazen, you never die.
 You never die; you feel good after that.
 Don't you think so?